Lew Ford

-Jon Lewis Ford (born August 12, 1976) is an American professional baseball outfielder and hitting coach for the Long Island Ducks of the Atlantic League of Professional Baseball.
-He played in Major League Baseball (MLB) for the Minnesota Twins and Baltimore Orioles, Nippon Professional Baseball (NPB) for the Hanshin Tigers, the Mexican League for the Guerreros de Oaxaca, and the Atlantic League of Professional Baseball for the Long Island Ducks.
+Jon Lewis Ford (born August 12, 1976) is an American former professional baseball outfielder and current manager for the Long Island Ducks of the Atlantic League of Professional Baseball.
+He played in Major League Baseball (MLB) for the Minnesota Twins, Baltimore Orioles, and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.

 Career

 Ford is a 1994 graduate of Port Neches–Groves High School where he played football and baseball and is also a 1999 graduate of Dallas Baptist University.
 He also played college baseball at Texas A&M University, Seminole State Junior College, and Lee College.

 Boston Red Sox

 In 1998, Ford was a first team All-American at Dallas Baptist.
 He set their single school batting record, batting .507 over the course of more than 50 games.
 In spite of this, Ford was not chosen in the MLB draft.
 He came back the following year and had another season at Dallas Baptist, after which he was drafted by the Boston Red Sox in the 12th round of the 1999 amateur draft.

 In 2000, he played his first full year of Single-A ball for the Augusta Greenjackets of the South Atlantic League.
-He had a good season, stealing 52 of 56 bases and established the team single-season batting record by hitting .315, adding 74 RBI from the leadoff spot.
+He had a good season, stealing 52 bases on 56 attempts and established the team single-season batting record by hitting .315, adding 74 RBI from the leadoff spot.
 Baseball America named him as the best defensive outfielder in Class-A and The Sporting News identified him as the Best 5-Tool Prospect in the Red Sox organization.
 He led all of minor league baseball in runs scored with 122.